-- 59. Data on consumption of aggregate within the North Yorkshire sub-region is available through the 4 yearly detailed annual monitoring surveys conducted by the RAWPs and collated by British Geological Survey on behalf of central Government.
-The most recent data is for 2009 and is presented below, with information for other Y&H sub-regions and for 2005 for comparison. - 60.
+- 58. Data on consumption of aggregate within the North Yorkshire sub-region is available through the 4 yearly detailed annual monitoring surveys conducted by the RAWPs and collated by British Geological Survey on behalf of central Government.
+The most recent published data is for 2009 and is presented below, with information for other Y&H sub-regions and for 2005 for comparison. - 59.
 The data indicates that in 2009 a little over 3mt of primary aggregate, mainly crushed rock, was consumed in the sub-region.
 As shown in Table 1, total sales of primary aggregate extracted in the sub-region in 2009 were around 7mt, principally crushed rock, making the sub-region a substantial net exporter of aggregate.
-Sales of both sand and gravel and crushed rock exceeded consumption by at least 100%, with all sales of sand and gravel from the NYCC area and all sales of crushed rock from sites in either the NYCC area or YDNP.
+Sales of both sand and gravel and crushed rock exceeded consumption by at least 100%, with all sales of sand and gravel being from the NYCC area and all sales of crushed rock from sites in either the NYCC area or YDNP.
 Total consumption of primary aggregate in the sub-region was greater in 2009 than in 2005.
 Whilst it is expected that demand would have been suppressed in 2009 relative to 2005, as a result of the economic downturn, major road building activity (A1(M) upgrade) was taking place in the NYCC area during 2009 and that may have helped support demand for crushed rock in particular.
 Total consumption of primary aggregates in other Yorkshire and Humber sub-regions was reduced in 2009 compared to 2005.

 Consuming sub-region Land won sand and gravel Marine sand and gravel Sand and gravel total Crushed rock Aggregates total (2009) Aggregates total 2005 (for comparison)

 North 769kt 40kt 809kt 2,322kt 3,131kt 2,591kt

-Yorks
+Yorks , ,

 West 810kt - 810kt 2,332kt 3,142kt 3,488kt

 Yorks

-South 719kt - 719kt 2,110kt 2,829kt 3,226kt
+South 719kt 719kt 2,106kt 2,825kt 3,226kt

 Yorks

-Humber 594kt 194kt 788kt 789kt 1,577kt 2,540kt
+Humber 549kt 194kt 743kt 789kt 1,533kt 2,540kt

-Table 10: Consumption of primary aggregate in the Yorkshire and Humber Region 2009 and 2005

-Source: Collation of the results of the 2009 and 2005 Aggregate Minerals Surveys
+Table 10: Consumption of primary aggregate in the Yorkshire and Humber Region 2009 and 2005 Source: Collation of the results of the 2009 and 2005 Aggregate Minerals Surveys

-- 61. Exports take place from the sub-region to other sub-regions within Y&H, as well as to other Regions, making the area an important supplier of aggregate at a wide geographical scale.
+- 60. Exports take place from the sub-region to other sub-regions within Y&H, as well as to other Regions, making the area an important supplier of aggregate at a wide geographical scale.
 Although there is a substantial net balance of exports, aggregates are also imported into the sub-region.
 This is likely to be a result of market forces and commercial decisions, as well as the need to import any particular types of aggregate which cannot be supplied from within the sub-region as a result of geological or resource constraints.
-There is therefore a relatively complex overall picture of imports and exports and these are likely to change over time. - 62.
+There is therefore a relatively complex overall picture of imports and exports and these are likely to change over time. - 61.
 Published information does not include detailed data on imports at MPA or sub-regional level and it should be noted that information on movements is not comprehensive, mainly as a result of data collection methodologies, confidentiality restrictions and incomplete returns from industry.
 The most recent relatively comprehensive data is for 2009.
 Data is also provided for 2005 to help provide a comparison.
 Where possible, information has also been presented on the proportion of producer sales/recipient consumption that the export/import movement represents, to help provide an indication of relative significance.
+The Yorkshire and Humber AWP will be collecting further information on the distribution of aggregates sales as part of the 2014 Annual Survey.
+This should allow updated information on movements to be published in the next review of this LAA.